2024 Taichung MRT attack

-On 21 May 2024, a Taiwanese man carried out a stabbing spree directed at passengers on a Taichung Metro train, near Taichung City Hall station.
+On 21 May 2024, a Taiwanese man carried out a stabbing spree directed at passengers on a Taichung MRT train, near Taichung City Hall station.
 Three people, including the attacker, were injured.
 The attack occurred exactly ten years after the 2014 Taipei Metro attack.

 Attack and immediate responses

 The attacker entered Shui-an Temple Station at 11:03, boarded the train at 11:14, and began the attack at 11:15.
 After the train stopped at Taichung City Hall at 11:16, the attack was reported to the Taichung City Government Fire Bureau at 11:17.
 A 17-year-old victim was lacerated in the chest, shoulder and arm.
 The other victim, a 27-year-old male, was slashed from his cheek to his jaw while attempting to stop the attack.
 The attacker injured his fingers.
 The injured were treated at Lin Shin Hospital.
 Between 11:20 and 15:10, authorities conducted an investigation.

 In response to the attack, Taichung Mass Rapid Transit merged traffic from Wenxin Chongde and Wenxin Yinghua stations onto one track, while operations at Taichung City Hall station were suspended and restored by 15:30.